krille-chan/simple-flashcards/README.md

 # Simple Flashcards

-Minimalistic flashcards app for all platforms
+Minimalistic flashcards app for all platforms.

 ## How to build: